 Hammer & Hope began as an idea soon after the 2020 rebellion when millions of people worldwide risked their health during a pandemic to protest the havoc wrought on Black lives by capitalism and state violence.
 But the underlying conditions that drove people into the streets are still with us.
-So we decided to create this magazine as a small contribution towards helping to build the kind of radical, disruptive social movements that are necessary to change the status quo.
-And we’re honored to do this work with a wonderful group of people; after all, everything worth doing is done with others, as Mariame Kaba, the abolitionist writer and organizer, often reminds us.
-There are too many people to thank but we’ll start here:
+So we decided to create this magazine as a small contribution towards helping to build the kind of radical, disruptive social movements that are needed to change the status quo.
+And we’re honored to do this work with some wonderful people.
+There are too many of them to thank, but we’ll start here:

 Thank you to Chuck Gonzales, David Latimore, Jon Key, and the rest of the Morcos Key team for bringing our visual identity and website to life.